4 Bedroom Home in Opelika - $280,900

-Attached 2 -car garage..
-Open concept kitchen with island opens to breakfast area and family room with fireplace.
+Attached 2-car garage..
+Open concept kitchen with island opens to breakfast area and family room.
+First floor guest suite and full bath.
 Owners suite with sitting area, oversized walk-in closet, dual vanity, garden tub and walk-in shower.
 Upper level laundry.Home and community information, including pricing, included features, terms, conditions, availability and sales procedures related to appointments subject to change without notice.
 All images are for illustrative purposes only and individual homes, amenities, features, and views may differ.
 Images may be subject to copyright.

 4 Bedroom Home in Opelika - $280,900